RomeshAbeyawardena/Weather-App/Readme.md

 ### Database Installation

-In Visual studio, set up a user secrets file for WeatherApp.Client containing the connection string used by the WeatherApp.Client directory.
+In Visual studio, set up a user secrets file for WeatherApp.Client containing the connection string used by the WeatherApp.Client application.

-Create the configuration setting in the user secrets directory, replacing the connection string with the actual connection string with the database server information you intend on using.
+Create the following configuration setting in the user secrets json file, replacing the connection string with the actual connection string of the database server you intend on using.

-Its recommended the database is blank and the database user has full database access to create a database and create/update tables and insert/update data.
+Its recommended the database is blank and the database user has full database access to create databases and create/update tables and insert/update data.

 `{